Flobbos/laravel-translatable/readme.md

 ### Migrations method 1

 In this example, we want to translate the model `Country`.
-We will need an extra table `country_translations` amd an extra table `languages`.
+We will need an extra table `country_translations` and an extra table `languages`.

 ```php